 The Bavarian Alps

 As you know, I love the mountains.
 Europe’s Alps are like a veritable playground for me.
-They’re sprinkled with half-timbered villages such as Füssen, dotted with castles like Neuschwanstein, and crisscrossed with thousands of miles of hiking trails.
-I haven’t hiked nearly as many trail miles in the Alps as I’d like, but one area that I did explore to my heart’s content was the Bavarian Alps near Garmisch-Partenkirchen.
+They are sprinkled with half-timbered villages such as Füssen, dotted with castles like Neuschwanstein, and crisscrossed with thousands of miles of hiking trails.
+I haven’t logged nearly as many trail miles in the Alps as I’d like, but one area that I did explore to my heart’s content was the Bavarian Alps near Garmisch-Partenkirchen.
 These twin towns hosted the Winter Olympics (in 1936).
 Over the course of one unforgettable day, I awoke in my Garmisch hostel before sunrise, hiked through a stupendous gorge, passed waterfalls and pastures filled with bleating sheep, ate soup at an alpine shelter, crossed briefly into Austria, summited Germany’s highest mountain (the Zugspitze, at 9,718 feet/2,962 meters), and rode the gondola down to arrive back in Garmisch in time for dinner!

 Have you ever been to Germany, Loyal Reader?
 What is your favorite place?